arcaccra/arc_docs/docs/ALJ Intensive/Catalyst submission/Product roadmaps.md

 In addition to these resources, the Bin to Cash team have written a comprehensive roadmap here: [[What's Next]]

-Here's the perspective given by Ez King, Programme Manager and "Lead Impulse" for Accra: https://youtu.be/MNP6RQ6NDII
+[Here's](https://youtu.be/MNP6RQ6NDII) the perspective given by Ez King, Programme Manager and "Lead Impulse" for Accra.
+This was his validation of the teams' work and recognition of how these projects fit into the bigger picture of Accra's technology development future.

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/MNP6RQ6NDII?si=ADKUnkF0H83neG32" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>